gautam-u/fitjournal-website/terms.md

 ## 6. Privacy

-Your privacy is fundamental to how we built FitJournal.
+Your privacy is fundamental to how we built HomeGym Pro.
 Please review our [Privacy Policy](/privacy-policy/) to understand how we protect your information.
 Key points:

 - All workout data stays on your device
 - No personal information is collected or stored on our servers